Deer antler racks and more

 Oldanie also built this beautiful dogsled of ash and WEST SYSTEM Epoxy.
 The curved parts are laminated with 6 – 7 thin layers of ash.

 The Kell High School Robotics team is an extracurricular activity at the Kell High School in Marietta, Georgia.
 Students in the program designed and built a robotic system that will be used to recover debris from lakes and rivers.
 The vehicle’s two hulls are built of laminated Styrofoam covered with fiberglass cloth using WEST SYSTEM Epoxy.

 Visit Kellrobotics.org to find out more about Kell Robotics and watch a video of the ROV in action.

 Designed to be used for photo ops at trade shows, in the Modelo Beer booth, this massive Mayan throne was built by Saginaw, Michigan, artist Frank Smeker.
-Here, it has just a wet coat of primer, but the plywood, foam and WEST SYSTEM Epoxy chair will get a crystalline sparkle texture, then be painted monochromatic gold.
-Smeker has been building museum exhibits, trade show displays and architectural details since 1982.
+As pictured above, it has just a wet coat of primer, but the plywood, foam, and WEST SYSTEM Epoxy chair will get a crystalline sparkle texture, then be painted monochromatic gold.
+Smeker has been building museum exhibits, trade show displays, and architectural details since 1982.
 Visit Creativity Displayed to see more of his work.

 15′ Strip Boat

 Matthew Gunning of Gunning Wooden Boats LLC, Summerville, South Carolina, sent this photo of a 15′ strip boat he built for a customer in Virginia.
 He used 105 Resin/207 Special Clear Hardener with 7.5 oz. fiberglass cloth on the exterior and 6 oz. fiberglass cloth on the interior.

 Baker Boat Works(Plan No.76) “Rose”